SoorajModi/Outreach_Challenges/Challenge_2/Challenge_2.md

 you need you to write a translator for English to Pig Latin to help students (and the professor) learn the language!

 Rules:
-1. If a word begins with a vowel, just as "yay" to the end.
+1. If a word begins with a vowel, just as "ay" to the end.
 For example, "out" is translated into "outyay".
 2. If it begins with a consonant, then we take all consonants before the first vowel and we put them on the end of the word.
 For example, "which" is translated into "ichwhay".

 ## Sample Input/Output